 Have agreed on the following guidance to the stakeholders employing so called AI agent(s) to develop their products:

-Self-learning features
+Online learning

 1. This guidance document recalls the existing miles stones of regulatory regimes including, among others, type approval, self-certification, market surveillance, Conformity of Production, In Use Testing, Periodic Technical Inspections and highlights the importance that software versions are kept consistently in all vehicles of a vehicle type.

-2. Therefore, the stakeholders should not implement self-learning features
+2. Therefore, the stakeholders should not implement online learning

 (a) which learn during the operation of the vehicle; and/or

-(b) leading to a situation where two vehicles of the same type differ in their self-learning features.
+(b) leading to a situation where two vehicles of the same type differ in their retrained AI models.

 3. It is recommended, after having trained an AI-agent to build a software, to freeze that software, and to validate and assess that software with regards to safety and other relevant requirements.
 Following that process, the validated software may be employed and rolled out in vehicles of a vehicle type.
+For the avoidance of doubt the frozen software can be updated.

 Training data

-4. The stakeholders using data to train an AI-agent for the purpose of developing software, including software with a probabilistic nature, should keep record of the data used.
+4. The stakeholders using data to train an AI-agent for the purpose of developing software, including software with a probabilistic nature, should keep record of the data used in training and testing.

 5. The stakeholders should ensure that they can provide information in case of inquiry and procedural rights.